-(e.g. "Tornado Warning" or "Tsunami Warning". lang The code denoting the language of the respective element of the EventDesc.
-Location 0N string The geographic code delineating the affected area of the AEA message.
-It appears when the @aeaType is "alert" or "update". @type 1 string string A national-assigned string designating the domain of th code (e.g. "FIPS" in US or "SGC" in Canada).
-AEAText 0N string Contains the specific text of the emergency notification It appears when the @aeaType is "alert" or "update".
+@аеаТуре 1 string The type of the message. @refAEAId 01 string The referenced identifier of AEA message.
+It shall appear when the @aeaType is "update" or "cancel" and shall not appear when the @aeaType is "alert". @priority 01 unsignedByte The priority of the message.
+It shall appear when the @aeaType is "alert" or "update" and shall not appear when the @aeaType is "cancel". @category 01 string A code identifying the event category of the AEA message. @wakeup 01 boolean Indication that this AEA is associated with a wake- up event.
+Header 01 The container for the basic alert envelope. @effective 01 dateTime The effective time of the AEA message.
+It appears when the @aeaType is "alert" or "update".
+If omitted, the default is immediate. @expires 01 dateTime The expiration time of the AEA message.
+It appears when the @aeaType is "alert" or "update".
+EventCode 01 string A code identifying the event type of the AEA message. @type 1 string A national-assigned string designating the domai of the code (e.g. "SAME" in US, ...).
+EventDesc 0N string The short plain text description of the emergency event (e.g. "Tornado Warning" or "Tsunami Warning". @lang 1 lang The code denoting the language of the respective element of the EventDesc.
+Location 0N string The geographic code delineating the affected an of the AEA message.
+It appears when the @aeaType is "alert" or "update". @type 1 string A national-assigned string designating the domain of the code (e.g. "FIPS" in US or "SGC" in Canada).
+AEAText ext 0N string Contains the specific text of the emergency notification.
+It appears when the @aeaType is "alert" or "update".
 It is optional when the @aeaType is "cancel". @lang 1 lang The code denoting the language of the respective element of the AEA message text.
-LiveMedia 01 Contains the information of emergency-related live A/V Service which is delivered via broadcast stream. @bsid 1 aeat:listOfUnsign edShort Identifier of the Broadcast Stream that contains the emergency-related live A/V Service. @serviceId 1 unsignedShort Integer number that identifies the emergency-related A/V Service. string A user-friendly name for the Service where LiveMedi is available. lang The language of the text described in the ServiceName element.
-Media 0N Contains the Component parts of the multimedia resource. @lang 01 lang The code denoting the language of the respective element Media . @mediaDesc 01 string Text describing the type and content of the media file. @mediaType 01 string Text identifying the intended use of the associated media. @url 1 anyURI URL of the media file. @alternateUrl 01 anyU anyURI Alternate URL of the media file when it is also available via non-broadcast delivery (i.e. via the Internet). @contentType 01 string string IANA media type of media content referenced by Media @ur1. @contentLength 01 unsig unsignedLong Size in bytes of media content referenced by Media @url. @mediaAssoc 01 anyURI URI of another Media element with which this attribute associated.
+LiveMedia iveMedia 01 Contains the information of emergency-related liv A/V Service which is delivered via broadcast stream. @bsid 1 aeat:listOfUnsignedShort Identifier of the Broadcast Stream that contains the emergency-related live A/V Service. @serviceId 1 unsignedShort Integer number that identifies the emergency- related A/V Service.
+ServiceName 0N string A user-friendly name for the Service where LiveMedia is available. @lang 1 lang The language of the text described in the ServiceName element.
+Media 0N Contains the Component parts of the multimedia resource. @lang 01 lang lang The code denoting the language of the respective element Media .

+@mediaDesc 01 string Text describing the type and content of the media file. @mediaType 01 string Text identifying the intended use of the associated media. @url 1 anyURI URL of the media file. @alternateUrl 01 anyURI Alternate URL of the media file when it is also available via non-broadcast delivery (i.e. via the Internet). @contentType 01 string IANA media type of media content referenced by Media@ur1. @contentLength 01 unsignedLong Size in bytes of media content referenced by Media@url. @mediaAssoc 01 anyURI URI of another Media element with which this attribute is associated.